geudde/attic-chest/pages/13.reference/01.porden/docs.md

-42 THE CASTLE. book f.

 But when the morn her orient blush displayed,
 The altered youth our parting steps delayed,
 With crimson blaze his floating garments shone,
 A purple radiance formed his flamy crown.

-" Oh stay," he cried, " behold the Prince of Flame, 830 " Earth, air, and ocean start at Pyros' name;
+" Oh stay," he cried, " behold the Prince of Flame,
+" Earth, air, and ocean start at Pyros' name;
 " Prompt at my call, to nourish or annoy,
 " Being to give, or being to destroy,